lephu0803/thrift4DL/CHANGLOG.md

 # CHANGELOGS

 ## [2.0] - Updating

-- [ - ] Deliver and Receiver works in a pipe
+- [ x ] Deliver and Receiver works in a pipe
 - [ - ] All handlers have its own queue

 ## [1.1] - Released - 23 - 12 - 2019